 Overtime:

-- D.J.
+- With Mo Williams back in Utah, Jamaal Tinsley goes back to his bench role and non-relevance in Fantasy.- D.J.
 Augustine has been a disappointment in Indiana this year.
 As a key player in Charlotte, he doesn't get as much minutes as he did before, and less minutes usually means less fantasy production.

 - Points are pretty spread out in Cleveland, making it difficult to decide who to pick up.
 Their most consistent players would have to be Anderson Varejao with his monster rebounds, and Alonzo Gee's all-around game.
 Gee's only owned in 34% of Y!Leagues, so I think he should be grabbed when available.